Archival Research Room

 * Application forms for reservations are available in Archives Reference Room.
 Reservations can also be made by telephone.

-Tuesday–Saturday (closed at the year end/New Year, public holidays, special preparation periods)
+Tuesday–Saturday (closed at the year end/New Year, public holidays, the next weekday when Monday is a public holiday, special preparation periods)

 10:00–17:00 (last entry to reserved viewing room is 16:00)